20 Exciting Thanksgiving Destinations to Mix Up Your Family Tradition

 Have a traditional feast near Plymouth Rock

 What better way to get back to the basics than heading to the town that symbolizes our national tradition of giving thanks?
 At Plymouth’s Plimoth Plantation in Massachusetts, you’ll have the opportunity to really get in the historical spirit as you enjoy role-playing pilgrims and reenacting Thanksgiving as it was in the 17th century.
 At the plantation, you can celebrate the holiday with the popular America’s Thanksgiving Dinner or the memorable Thanksgiving Day Buffet.
 While you dine, you will be entertained with centuries-old psalms and songs.
-If you’re planning on flying there for your Thanksgiving holiday, you should know that this is the cheapest time to book your airline ticket.

 Eat turducken in New Orleans